storyblok/storyblok-markdown-richtext/README.md

 ### markdownToRichtext

-Transform a markdown/html data into a Richtext object
+Transform a markdown data into a Richtext object

 ```js
 import { markdownToRichtext } from 'storyblok-markdown-richtext'